- Heat Index

 - Air Quality

-An area of low pressure will inch across the northern Plains on Thursday.
-A cold front associated with this system will extend across the upper Intermountain West and the Great Basin.
-As warm, humid air interacts with this system, strong to severe thunderstorms will develop over the upper Intermountain West and the northern Plains.
-Severe thunderstorms will be possible over eastern Montana, western North Dakota and northwest South Dakota.
+An area of low pressure will dip southward over south central Canada and the upper Intermountain West on Saturday.
+As warm, humid air interacts with this system, strong to severe thunderstorms will develop over the north central portion of the country.
+Severe thunderstorms will be possible over northeast Montana, northwest South Dakota and western North Dakota.
 These thunderstorms will be capable of producing large hail, dangerous straight line winds and isolated tornadoes.
-Scattered showers will trail this system and move across the Pacific Northwest.
-Disorganized showers and thunderstorms will also be possible across the upper Mississippi Valley and the central Plains.
-Just to the south, monsoonal moisture will aid in producing thunderstorms over the southern Rockies.
+Scattered thunderstorms will also be possible over the northern and central Rockies.
+An onshore flow from the Pacific will bring a chance of showers to the Pacific Northwest, while high pressure will keep the remainder of the West Coast clear of precipitation.